-While at the University of Washington, Dr. Roll’s training focused extensively on comprehensive, full mouth rehabilitative care, and interdisciplinary treatment.
+Dr. Roll’s residency training focused extensively on comprehensive, full mouth rehabilitative care, and interdisciplinary treatment.
 She became very skilled in various cosmetic surgeries including gum reconstruction, dental implant surgery (including full mouth “teeth-in-a day”), bone and sinus reconstruction, periodontally accelerated osteogenic orthodontics (PAOO), and other periodontal plastic surgery procedures.

 Dr. Roll has been selected by her peers for the Top Periodontist in Pittsburgh Award.
 She prides herself on honesty, integrity, and delivering the highest quality of care to her patients.
-To provide the best patient care, she participates in extensive continuing education in both surgical and non-surgical treatments, and maintains active memberships in several professional associations, including the American Academy of Periodontology, the Academy of Osseointegration (where she is also a research committee member), the American Dental Association, and the Seattle Study Club.
+To provide the best patient care, she participates in extensive continuing education in both surgical and non-surgical treatments, and maintains active memberships in several professional associations, including the American Academy of Periodontology, the Academy of Osseointegration (where she is also a research committee member), the American Dental Association, and the Seattle Study Club (where she serves as club director).
 She is also an assistant professor at the University of Pittsburgh School of Dental Medicine, where she teaches periodontics and implantology to dental students and residents.
 In her free time, she enjoys exploring the outdoors, running, skiing, cooking, traveling, and spending time with her family and friends.